ColbyCarrillo/BusHeadway/README.md

   	1.)
 Acquire a API key from AT (https://dev-portal.at.govt.nz/)

   	2.)
 Change the permissions on altAppVariables.sh and initApp.sh to be executable
-		-example: chmod +x altAppVariables.sh
+		-example: chmod +x altAppVariables.sh initApp.sh
 	3.)
-Alter the application location variables to where you are cloning the app on your system and your new application key provided by AT.
+Alter the APPLOC variable in altAppVariables.sh and initApp.sh to your username (this is expected to be run on a linux machine under /home/username/.
       	-This can be done by first CHANGING the variables to the respective locations and then altAppVariables.sh script which will replace all the app locations in the respective files
+	-For users within UofA you will be requied to use a proxy.
+Please contact me directly for this script.

   	4.)
 Run the initialize application using the initApp.sh script, which will create the database tables and views